deptagency/algomart/apps/web/README.md

 We use [jest](https://jestjs.io/) with [@testing-library/react](https://testing-library.com/).

-Test files should be colocated with the file they test and end in .test.ts
+Test files should be co-located with the file they test and end in .test.ts

 While writing tests you'll want to run in watch mode.